gate-computer/wag/README.md

 - The input is a wasm32 binary module.

 - The output is executable x86-64 machine code.
-Support for 64-bit ARM is in development.
+Support for 64-bit ARM is planned.
 (Support for non-64-bit or non-little-endian CPU architectures isn't planned.)

 - It is only a compiler.
 A runtime environment for the compiled program,